-The post How I’d invest £20k in a Stocks and Shares ISA to target lifelong passive income appeared first on The Motley Fool UK.
+The post I’d invest a £20K Stocks and Shares ISA like this to target £1,600 in yearly dividends appeared first on The Motley Fool UK.

-Charlie Carman has positions in British American Tobacco P.l.c, GSK, and Tesco Plc.
-The Motley Fool UK has recommended British American Tobacco P.l.c., GSK, and Tesco Plc.
+C Ruane has positions in British American Tobacco P.l.c., Legal & General Group Plc, M&g Plc, and Vodafone Group Public.
+The Motley Fool UK has recommended British American Tobacco P.l.c., M&g Plc, and Vodafone Group Public.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2023